goHenry is a financial tool for children aged between six and 18, and for their parents.

-Parents access their account through the gohenry app and use it to top up their child’s account.
-They can also set controls on their children’s spending habits.
+Parents access their account through the goHenry app and use it to top up their child’s account.
+This can either be done manually or as a set amount on a given day of the week – no more forgetting or losing track of their pocket money!
+You can also set tasks for your child to complete to earn extra money, and set controls on their spending habits.

-Children are given a gohenry Visa prepaid card which can be used to make purchases in shops and online and to withdraw cash from ATMs.
+Children are given a goHenry Visa prepaid card, which can be customised with their name and choice of picture.
+It can be used to make purchases in shops and online and to withdraw cash from ATMs.
 They can only spend the money that’s on the card, so there’s no danger of debt or overdrawn accounts.
 They can use the app to see their balance and the spending limits you’ve set for them.

 Children can see what tasks they need to complete to earn pocket money, mark them off when complete, and set themselves savings goals.
 They can also see instantly how much they are spending, and where.
-It is also easy to use for parents, allowing them to load the card with money, set tasks to be completed and spending limits.
+It is easy to use for parents too, allowing them to load the card with money, set tasks to be completed and spending limits.

 Is it safe?